 - 400 ml rapeseed oil or coconut oil (for deep-frying)

-- 4-5 tbsp jam (your jam choice) for serving
+- 4-5 tablespoon jam (your jam choice) for serving

 - Prepare the larger bowl where you will be kneading the dough.
 Sift the flour.
 Add salt and sugar.